Geomagnetic Storm Tracker

 What is the difference between G1 and G5?

-G1 (Kp 5) is a minor storm — aurora visible at high latitudes like Tromsø and Fairbanks.
-G5 (Kp 9) is extreme — aurora visible from Spain, Texas, and Japan.
+G1 (Kp 5) is a minor storm, with aurora at high latitudes like Tromsø and Fairbanks.
+G5 (Kp 9) is extreme, with aurora from Spain, Texas, and Japan.
 G1 storms happen hundreds of times per solar cycle; G5 events are once-per-decade occurrences.

 QR code to download AuroraMe app